pryv/dev-site/src/documents/reference-sections/activity.html.md

 *Socket.IO command id: `{channel-id}.events.update`*

-Modifies the activity event's attributes.
+Modifies the event's attributes.

 #### Body parameters

-New values for the event's fields: see [activity event](#data-structure-event).
+New values for the event's fields: see [event](#data-structure-event).
 All fields are optional, and only modified values must be included.
 TODO: example

 #### Successful response: `200 OK`